dsambrano/good_coding_practices/git.md

 2. But let's pretend you have an insane memory and actually do remeber a general gist of what was differnt.
 You still won't find the specific differences without opening both files and comparing them.
 Again, with git, you have a single command to see all the changes made to that file.
 They can also be easier viewed view GitHub/GitLab.
 3. Git does Delta changes meaning that it uses a lot less resources in terms of network bandwidth, storage, and general computing resources.
 4. Similar to the previous example, This requires you to store all of the data.
 What if you computer doesnt have enough storage.
 Instead using Git and GitHub, you will only need to download and store the relevant components and you can delete them at any time to reclaim your storage.
+5. And perhaps the most relatable example is, when you want to change code (and you are using DropBox/Google Drive) what do you do.
+My bet, is that you comment out the old code and create the new code (that way if something breaks you can always go back).
+But what if somehting doesn't break right away.
+What if it takes a while to realize that this caused a problem.
+Are you just going to leave the old commented version in there for ever?
+If you do then you won't have very maintainable code, because the amount of comments are quickly going to explode.
+In constrast, with git, you just save the version as a commit make the changes, and if *anything* goes wrong, just rewind back to the latest commit.

 ### Git Example Time